wombleton/gitlaw-nz/acts/S/Ship Registration Act 1992.md

     (4) Subsection (3)(c) applies only to ships registered under [section 6(1)][8] and ships (other than barges) registered under [section 8(1)][10].

-    (5) The master of any New Zealand ship required or entitled to fly the New Zealand national colours commits an offence and is liable to a fine not exceeding $5,000 if the ship---
+    (5) The master of any New Zealand ship required or entitled to fly the New Zealand national colours commits an offence and is liable on conviction to a fine not exceeding $5,000 if the ship---

     *   (a) fails to comply with any provision of subsection (3); or

     *   (b) flies national colours other than those specified in respect of the ship by this section.

     Compare: 1952 No 49 ss 5, 6; Shipping Registration Act 1981 s 30 (Aust)

+    Section 58(5): amended, on 1 July 2013, by [section 413][123] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 58A Flags authorised under prerogative